Jeansen/cdmn/README.md

 If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

-On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *normal* mode.
+On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use *normal* mode.
 In this mode a complete line or column (depending on your settings) will be reserved for *cdmn*.
 You can switch to this mode with `Meta-h`.

 Each binding can be used to switch modes or to hide and show *cdmn* in a given mode.
 For instance, if you are in